WisdomStoneWorshiper/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 1 - Basics C and IDEs/Homework_1/Problem_Set.md

 [TOC]

+## Tic-Tac-Toe

+Have you ever played tic-tac-toe before?
+It is a simple game for two players, who take turns marking spaces in a 3 X 3 grid.
+The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.

+You can try this out at: https://playtictactoe.org/

+Write a program which two players (PVP) can play this game together.
+> :exclamation: No need to handle non-numerical inputs such as "abc" and "ilovetimwoo")

+Skeleton code is provided: [Skeleton Code for "Tic-Tac-Toe"](https://github.com/HKUST-Robotics-Team/Software-Tutorial-2021/tree/master/Tutorial%201%20-%20Basics%20C%20and%20IDEs/Homework_1/Skeleton_Code/Tic-Tac_Toe)

+Tips: Using Array and Switch Statement are highly recommanded.

+### Bonus

+Write a program which only one player can be played with the computer as his / her foe (PVE).

 ## Absolute Grading

 MATH 1012 and MATH 1013 are harsh.
 They are graded by your total scores among your homework, mid-term exam and final exam, instead of graded by comparing your total scores to others.